 Choosing a cover is one of the most important decisions you will make when it comes to your book.
 Some studies have shown that up to 80% of people are initially interested in a book because of its cover, and up to 60% of people will choose whether or not to buy a book (even after they’ve read the back cover) based on the visual design of the cover itself.

-As per my interview with Deborah from Skoobs, she informed me that if the cover doesn’t interest her within he first 3 seconds of looking at it, she doesn’t even turn it over, she just passes over it.
+In my interview with Deborah from Skoobs, she informed me that if the cover doesn’t interest her within the first 3 seconds of looking at it, she doesn’t even turn it over, she just passes over it.
 This could be the kiss of death for an author.
 See what Paper Raven Books has to say about it below.